On Expansion and Topological Overlap: Preliminaries from Piecewise-Linear Topology

-Defining general position without reference to a particular triangulation and, more generally, for maps into PL manifolds $M$ other than $\R^d$, is more involved, see~\cite[Ch.
-VI]{Zeeman}.

-The following lemma summarizes the standard facts about general position that we will need (see~\cite[Ch.
-VI]{Zeeman}). \begin{lemma} Let $f\colon X\to M$ be a PL map. \begin{enumerate} \item(Strongly General Position w.r.t $X$) Up to a small perturbation, we may assume that $f$ is in \emph{strongly general position}, in the sense that, for every $r\geq 1$ and every pairwise disjoint cells $\sigma_1,\ldots,\sigma_r$ of $X$,
+We refer to \cite[Ch.
+VI]{Zeeman} for a comprehensive treatment of general position for PL maps.
+The following definition summarizes the properties that we will need. \begin{definition} Let $X$ be a finite polyhedral cell complex, $M$ a PL manifold, and let $f\colon X\to M$ be a PL map. \begin{enumerate} \item We say that $f$ is in \emph{strongly general position} (with respect to the given decomposition of $X$ into polyhedral cells) if, for every $r\geq 1$ and pairwise disjoint cells $\sigma_1,\ldots,\sigma_r$ of $X$,

-In particular, if the number of the right-hand side is $-1$, then the intersection is empty.